capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/NFT/capsule-NFT/view-capsule-NFT.md

 Ternoa indexer is **a record of the Ternoa Chain data.**
 You can query data for some specific entities (NFT, Collection, Marketplace(...)) using GraphQL.
-_In this example, we use the graphql-request library._

 You first need to prepare a stringified query to get NFT data from a specific Capsule NFT id.